 What if I notice a shooter before the school goes into lockdown?

 This is a realistic possibility, since many active shooting events last less than five minutes.
 If you haven’t already grabbed the attention of the shooter, call 9-1-1 immediately and get to a safe area.
 Warn others around you and stay quiet.
 If you cannot run to a safe area, hide; call 9-1-1 if possible.
 If you cannot hide, fight.

 What happens after a school shooting?

 After a school shooting, it can be hard to feel safe on campus again.
 You may be reluctant to attend classes or feel nervous when you cross wide, open spaces to get from one class to another.
 This is normal, especially after a traumatic event.
 Some students may choose to transfer away from the school where the shooting occurred, so as to distance themselves from the trauma.
-There is nothing wrong with choosing to stay or choosing to leave, but taking care of your mental health is of utmost importance.
+There is nothing wrong with staying or leaving, but taking care of your mental health is of utmost importance.

-Developing post-traumatic stress disorder (PTSD) is a common reaction to experiencing a trauma, but not one that happens to every person.
+Developing post-traumatic stress disorder (PTSD) is also a common reaction to experiencing a trauma, but not one that happens to every person who was involved.
 PTSD is a treatable condition in which the body has trouble coping with a traumatic event, like a school shooting.
 Individuals with PTSD may avoid talking about or going near places that remind them of the experience, have vivid dreams and flashbacks, begin suffering from depression, or become ultra vigilant in their day-to-day lives.